Violence and aggression by patients, residents and their family and friends is never OK.

 Encouragingly we are seeing a reduction in violence at the health facilities where the chief executive officers are chairing the occupational violence and aggression committee.
 The challenge now is for all chief executive officers and their boards to drive the changes needed to make their hospitals and aged care facilities safe workplaces for nurses, midwives and carers.

 Much of the work is underway in public sector general and aged care and public sector mental health facilities as required by their enterprise agreements.
-Public sector general and aged care employers must have action plans consistent with the ANMF’s 10 point plan in place by mid-2017.
+Public sector general and aged care employers must have action plans consistent with the ANMF’s 10 point plan (466KB, pdf) in place by mid-2017.
 Public mental health employers must have their action plans in place in late 2017.
 ANMF will be using this work as a blueprint for private and not-for-profit sector employers to implement in their workplaces.

 What can nurses, midwives and carers do?